Syllabus

 This second assessment, administered in class, evaluates understanding of core concepts and practical skills developed from Week 7.

-Following the assessment, we will review our learning across the entire course, from preprocessing through clustering, classification, and topic modeling.
+Following the assessment, we will review our learning across the entire course, from preprocessing through clustering, word embeddings, sentiment analysis, and topic modeling.
 It will focus more on content learned in the second half of the class.
 It will also prepare students for the week 12 Workshop.

 Topics: